-- In mixer bowl, combine 2 tablespoons vegetable oil, sugar, and aquafaba.
+- In a mixer bowl, combine 2 tablespoons of vegetable oil, sugar, and aquafaba.
 Attach flat beater to mixer.
-Set mixer speed to medium and beat until everything is well combined, about 2 minutes.
+Set mixer speed to medium and beat until everything is well combined about 2 minutes.
 Beat in vanilla.
 Add milk mixture.
 Set speed to low and beat until everything is well combined, about 2 minutes.

-- With the mixer running on its slowest speed, gradually add flour mixture a little at a time.
-Beat until combined, stopping to scrape down sides of bowl with a spatula, if needed.
+- With the mixer running at its slowest speed, gradually add flour mixture a little at a time.
+Beat until combined, stopping to scrape down sides of the bowl with a spatula, if needed.

 - Clean and dry springform pan.
-Line with two sheets of plastic wrap, overlapping in a crisscross pattern and with ends extending over edges of pan by about 4 inches.
+Line with two sheets of plastic wrap, overlapping in a crisscross pattern and with ends extending over the edges of the pan by about 4 inches.

-- Spoon freshly made ice cream into bottom of lined pan.
+- Spoon freshly made ice cream into the bottom of the lined pan.
 Pack down well.
 Loosely cover with ends of plastic wrap.
-Transfer to freezer and freeze until firm, about 2-4 hours.
+Transfer to the freezer and freeze until firm, about 2-4 hours.

-- Remove ice cream from freezer and, working quickly, peel back plastic wrap.
+- Remove ice cream from the freezer and, working quickly, peel back the plastic wrap.
 Spread top of ice cream with jam.
-Carefully invert cake on top, with smooth side up, and press down gently.
-Pull layers of plastic wrap over cake so that the whole thing is tightly wrapped.
-Transfer to freezer overnight.
+Carefully invert cake on top, with the smooth side up, and press down gently.
+Pull layers of plastic wrap over the cake so that the whole thing is tightly wrapped.
+Transfer to the freezer overnight.

 To Make the Meringue:

-- In clean mixer bowl, combine aquafaba, sugar, and cream of tartar.
-Attach the wire whisk to mixer.
+- In a clean mixer bowl, combine aquafaba, sugar, and cream of tartar.
+Attach the wire whisk to the mixer.
 Set mixer speed to low and beat for 2 minutes.
-Turn up speed to medium and beat for 2 minutes.
-Turn up speed as high as it will go and beat until fluffy and peaks form, about 4-6 minutes.
+Turn up the speed to medium and beat for 2 minutes.
+Turn up speed as high as it will go and beat until fluffy and peaks form about 4-6 minutes.
 It will have a similar texture to marshmallow fluff.

-- Remove sides and bottom of pan.
+- Remove the sides and bottom of the pan.
 Remove plastic wrap and place baked Alaska, cake side down, on a plate.

 - Before serving, brown meringue.
-With torch at full blast 2 to 3 inches from surface, wave it over top and sides of cake until meringue is evenly toasted and golden brown.
-Serve (see notes).
+With a torch at full blast 2 to 3 inches from the surface, wave it over top and sides of the cake until the meringue is evenly toasted and golden brown.